PaigeGP/Markdown_Pages_On_Github_Challenge/page3.md

 ## A Brief Synopsis

-Risk of Rain 2 is yet another sequel on my list (lol) this time for the game [Risk of Rain](https://en.wikipedia.org/wiki/Risk_of_Rain).
-This game is a third-person roguelike where you play as survivors who have been stranded on an alien planet.
-You must survive by fighting creatures, finding the teleporter, and defeating the boss to progress to the next stage.
-The gameplay can be intense and if you lose you have to start over from the very beginning.
+There is no plot to the game Hatsune Miku: Project DIVA MegaMix.
+This game is rhythmm game that features many vocaloid songs.
+I will leave links below in the footnotes to the Project DIVA wiki and a page explaining what vocaloid is.
+(Brief explanation for vocaloid is that it is a software that models a human singing voice digitally.
->See the footnote for a link to the Wikipedia page for Risk of Rain 2[^1]
+>See the footnote for a link to the Wikipedia page for Project DIVA 2[^1]
+>See the footnote for a link to the Wikipedia page for Vocaloid[^2]

 ## Systems